The Ameswell hotel exterior

 Ameswell Art Compendium

-Built in one of the most geographically lush and technologically innovative regions in the country, the Ameswell Hotel is situated on the crossroads of major north/south and east/west corridors.
+Built in one of the most geographically lush and technologically innovative regions in the country, The Ameswell Hotel is situated on the crossroads of major north/south and east/west corridors.
 Guided by this theme of intersection, the art collection expresses the junction of real and conceptual.

 Explore The Art